LucieCastella2/ADA-Data-Story/index.md

 ## Conclusion

-We can see a positive evolution of the
+We can see a positive evolution of the percentage of women speakers, that is, according to earlier findings, significative and not only a hasard.
+The MeToo movement might have had a impact on this percentage, eventhough this is not certain.
+The MeToo movement does not seem to have created any shift on the topics discussed by women in the quotes, but we could see that the those topics are different than those related to men.
+A big work still need to be done to reach equality in the representation of the genders.

 ## Sources